ttrimmis/JS-Unit-2-Project-Starter-Code/README.md

 - Think about ways to best standardize all of your incoming data.
 - Test small pieces of functionality frequently, to make sure everything is working.
-- Use tools such as Stack Overflow, Google and documentation resources to solve problems.
+- Use tools such as Stack Overflow, Google, and documentation resources to solve problems.

 ---